-2. Mathematical Challenge for Filipino Kids Training Program
+The Mathematical Challenge for Filipino Kids Training Program (MCFKTP)

-The summer enhancement program is a compulsory for all the MTG trainees who successfully passed the In-House Intensive Training Program and eventually represent the Philippines to any international math competition.
-The training usually lasted for three to four weeks.
+The summer enhancement program is compulsory to all successful MTG YMIITP trainees who eventually will represent the Philippines in different international mathematics competitions.
+The training is usually scheduled for three to four weeks.

-Within the weeks’ schedule, the contest committee will conduct series of test to the trainees.
-There will be about twelve to twenty tests are given to the participants to enable the contest committee to identify the performance or status of each participants and thereby use their overall performance as a reference for the selection of team members to the international competition.
+Within the weeks’ schedule, the contest committee will conduct about 10 to 12 sets of test to enable them to identify the performance of each participant and use her/his overall performance as a reference for the selection of team members who will be sent to the international competitions.